 ‘The Limehouse Golem’: Douglas Booth and Bill Nighy on Their Victorian London-Set Mystery

-One of the many films to premiere at last year’s Toronto International Film Festival was director Juan Carlos Medina’s Victorian London-set mystery The Limehouse Golem.
+One of the many films to premiere at this year’s Toronto International Film Festival was director Juan Carlos Medina’s Victorian London-set mystery The Limehouse Golem.
 Based on the Peter Ackryod novel Dan Leno and the Limehouse Golem and adapted by Jane Goldman, this English crime thriller begins with the arrest of Elizabeth Cree (Olivia Cooke), a famous music hall performer who is suspected of murdering her husband (Sam Reid), who it turns out may have a connection to a series of gruesome killings attributed to a figure known only as The Limehouse Golem.
 An inspector named Kildaire (Bill Nighy) is brought in to take over the case and is tasked with trying to figure out the mystery before another victim is killed.The Limehouse Golem also stars Douglas Booth as renowned performer Dan Leno and Daniel Mays, Maria Valverde, and Eddie Marsan.
 For more on the film, read Adam’s review.

 Shortly after seeing the film I sat down with Douglas Booth and Bill Nighy for an exclusive video interview.
 They talked about making the film, memorable moments from filming (which included trying to shoot during a hurricane), how Juan Carlos Medina’s approach to the material is different than an English director’s would have been, what they collect, why you’ll never see Bill Nighy do karaoke, and a lot more.
 Check out the interview above and below you’ll see a list of everything we talked about along with the official synopsis for the film.